kieryndavison/image-repo/README.md

 ![Screenshot](docs/admin-page.png)

-The admin page has similar funtionality to the API but only staff users can interact through it.
+The admin page has similar functionality to the API but only staff users can interact through it.
 One additional feature that the admin page has is the ability to delete selected/bulk/all images through the action dropdown at the top of the page.

 ## Installation and Setup
 First clone the repository